Interactive dynamic small group learning is the format for the majority of teaching.

 Non-clinic teaching by means of presentations, discussions and interactive seminars.

-Students often have varied medical backgrounds and are expected and facilitated to identify their own learning needs during the course.
+Students often have varied medical backgrounds and are expected and facilitated to identify their own learning needs during the course, as well as direction from faculty.

 Teaching is provided by the faculty of the college which has a wide range of medical and osteopathic experience.